Understanding our Ratings

 3. Need for Funding

 Another component of our evaluation is the charity's need for funding, comparing its funding reserves relative to the costs of its programming.
-Funding reserves include liquid assets of cash, cash equivalents, and investment securities, subtracting interest-bearing liabilities from the total.
-The need for funding ratio is calculated based on the comparison between these two totals, separating out donor-endowed funds from the funding reserves.
+Funding reserves include liquid assets of cash, cash equivalents, and investment securities, less interest-bearing liabilities.
+The need for funding metric is calculated based on the ratio of these two totals, excluding donor-endowed funds from the funding reserves.
 This ratio accounts for 20% of the star rating.

 4. Cents to the Cause

-We evaluate how many cents are available to go towards the charity's programs for each dollar donated as the final 20% of the charity star rating.
+We evaluate how many cents are available to go towards the charity's programs for each dollar donated.
 We have developed a "reasonable range" for overhead spending: 5% to 35%.
 If overhead costs are below 5%, we reason that the charity is either not spending enough on its fundraising and overhead costs, or it may not be disclosing these costs appropriately.
 Above 35%, there is concern that the charity may not be operating effectively.
 Above 50%, there is concern that the charity is overspending on fundraising and administrative costs.
+This ratio accounts for 20% of the star rating.

 5. Social Impact Rating